davenverse/epimetheus/docs/src/main/tut/docs/04-CollectorRegistry.md

 ### Dealing with the global

 Most of the rest of the java community however has used a singleton collector registry.
-We expose this collector, as well as a method which initializes.
-This leaves access to the Registry outside of your control, and not controlled by the call graph of your application
+We expose this collector, as well as a method which initializes the default metrics into the default.
+This leaves access to the Registry outside of your control, and not necessarily within the call graph of your application.

 You have access to the global pool automatically.